machinetranslate/machinetranslate.org/events/wmt22.md

 #### Czech ↔︎ Ukrainian

-The results were determined with a bilingual direct assessment with scalar quality metric in a full document.
+The results were determined with a bilingual direct assessment with SQM in a full document.

 | Language pair | System | Average score | Average z-score |
 | --- | --- | --- | --- |